About Innovate Dayton

 How can I help?

-There are three ways to help out this initiative.
+There are two ways to help out this initiative.

-We want to provide the students at Dayton Junior High & High School with the most opportunities to learn and grow in the i3 center.
+We want to provide the students at Dayton Junior High & High School with the most opportunities to learn and grow in the i3 Center and beyond.
 This involves not only monetary support, but also mentorship and skill support.
-If you, or someone you know has a special skill that you think it would be beneficial for students to know, enter your information here.
+If you, or someone you know has a special skill that you think would be beneficial for students to know, enter your information here.

 Another way to get involved is by signing up for OnlineNW Fiber Internet.
 This service provides Dayton homes and businesses with the fastest Internet speeds available while turning Dayton into one of only a few cities in the entire country that can be called a gigabit city.
-Part of the revenue made from these sales will then go directly to Dayton’s schools to be used in the i3 center.
-To register for fiber clickhere.
+Part of the revenue made from these sales will then go directly to Dayton’s schools to be used in the i3 Center and to fund many other Innovate-based projects within the school district.

 How do I sign up for OnlineNW Internet service?